OmarCantu/dynamic-multiple-filter/README.md

 # React Multi-filter
-This project is a web page that shows a multi-filter that returns paginated results.
+This project is a web page that displays multiple filters and returns paginated filtered results.

-The technology stack includes react.js, redux.js, redux-observable.js, among others.
+### 1. Technology stack:
+- react.js
+- redux.js
+- redux-observable.js

-### 1. Requirements:
+### 2. Requirements:

 - Node.js v10.15.1
 - Yarn v1.10.1

-### 2. Instructions:
+### 3. Instructions:

 1. Clone repo in your machine
 2. run 'yarn install'
 3. run 'yarn json-server'
 4. run 'yarn start'

-## 3. Notes
+## 4. Notes
 - A zeplin mock would have helped a lot.
 - Things I would have liked to add to the project, but didn't due to time constraints: